forfudan/MojoMiji/src/miji/misc/tips.md

 [Visual checks of valid UTF-8 code points](../basic/string#utf-8-encoding): Do you know that, in the first byte of a valid UTF-8 code point, the number of leading ones is equal to the number of bytes for non-single-byte code point.

+[Boundary checks on lists are not on by default](../basic/composite#index-or-slice-a-list): Do you know that Mojo does not perform boundary checks on lists by default?
+This means that if you try to access an index that is out of bounds, the program will not raise an error.
+This might be very dangerous.
+Check this section for more details.

 [Chained comparison: Syntax sugar or poison?](../basic/operators.md): Are you aware that chained comparison can lead to confusion and unintended behavior?

 [Non-exhaustive conditionals - Mojo vs Python](../basic/control#non-exhaustive-conditionals): Do you know that non-exhaustive conditionals would lead to compile-time errors in Mojo if you do not handle all possible cases for functions that return a value?
 This is different from Python, where non-exhaustive conditionals would not lead to errors.